 The Ministry of Transport and Communications aims to provide good infrastructure for electronic and postal communications and an effective, universally accessible, safe, and environmentally friendly transport system.
 This site includes relevant posts and news for the transportation and telecommunications industry in Norway.

 The Norwegian Media Authority encourages diversity and quality in Norwegian media.
 The authority promotes modernization of technology through digitization.
 In addition the authority grants licenses to producers and serves as a consultant by guiding rules and legislation.
-Only available in Norwegian.
+Some parts of website only available in Norwegian.

 The Norwegian Communications Authority (Nkom) is an autonomous agency of the Ministry of Transport and Communications.
 Nkom monitors post and telecommunications producers' compliance with legislation and license requirements.
 The site provides overview information of the agency, current news headlines related to the agency, laws and regulations, and features on topics related to the media and communications industry.

-The Norwegian Medicines Agency (NoMA) is responsible to update and safeguard public and animal health by ensuring the efficacy, quality, and safety of medicines.
-NoMA is also responsbile for the authorization, pricing, and classification of medicines.
+The Norwegian Medicines Agency (NoMA) is responsible for updating and safeguarding public and animal health by ensuring the efficacy, quality, and safety of medicines.
+NoMA is also responsible for the authorization, pricing, and classification of medicines.
 Furthermore, NoMA provides information about clinical trials, regulatory affairs, and pharmacovigilance.

 This publication of Enterprise Ireland, Export Opportunities in the Nordic Markets, discusses the prevalent industries and economies of Denmark, Finland, Norway, and Sweden.
 Opens in PDF.